WHT-RBT/Node-SVG-Logo-Maker/README.md

 <br>
 <br>

-## Live Screen Recording of Application in Use
+## Screen Recording of Application in Use

 ![Recorded Walk Through](lib/walkthrough.gif)